-- call SYSCS\UTIL.SYSCS\GET\RUNTIMESTATISTICS, which retrieves the RUNTIMESTATISTICS information as formatted text - call SYSCS\UTIL.SYSCS\SET\XPLAIN\SCHEMA before executing your statements, which causes Derby to store the RUNTIMESTATISTICS information in the SYSXPLAIN database tables, which can then be queried later to retrieve the data.
+- Call SYSCS\UTIL.SYSCS\GET\RUNTIMESTATISTICS, which retrieves the RUNTIMESTATISTICS information as formatted text. - Before executing your statements, call SYSCS\UTIL.SYSCS\SET\XPLAIN\SCHEMA, which causes Derby to store the RUNTIMESTATISTICS information in the SYSXPLAIN database tables.
+These tables can be queried later to retrieve the data.